What is the Math Placement Test?

 - Study the recommended sections from the Self-Assessment test.

 - Take the proctored Math Placement Test.
 You can take this up to four times.
+You will pay $5 for the proctored test.

 - Score requirement: Preferably you will test out of the precalculus level of math skill.
 However, it is possible to gain acceptance with lower-level math skills because we take all of your application materials into consideration.